 have used a slightly customized seat after Guérinière with some success.
 For this seat the rider's legs shall be held forwards, "before the horse" (Salomon de la Broue), and hold this place in most situations.The rider's chin shall

-be held up and his thoracic spine pushed slightly forward, without too much
+be held up and his thoracic spine pushed slightly forward, the shoulder-blades shall wander downwards a little without too much

-pressing the shoulder-blades together in the back, fairly like a 100m sprinter
+pressing them together in the back, fairly like a 100m sprinter

 trying to tear the finish tape as the winner.

-stance furthermore contains an upright, over the withers held fist, in which
+stance furthermore contains an upright, over the withers held left fist, in which

 thumb always points to the front and lies parallel to the horse's spine